furaga/AnimeFaceWinForm/README.md

 --------------------

-The frontend processes an input video with OpenCVSharp, and conduct face recognition with CPython.
+The frontend processes an input video with OpenCVSharp, and conducts face recognition with a python script, ./AnimeFaceWinForm/bin/python/detect.py.
-The face recognition script is ./AnimeFaceWinForm/bin/python/detect.py.

-So, you need to install Python 2.7.
+You need to install Python 2.7.

 This software is implemented as a WinForm application with Visual C# 2013.
 I confirmed this software works on ThinkPad X1 Carbon in Windows 10.